Frequently Asked Questions

 To provide support to new and emerging publisher options that both enhance the impact of Berkeley authors' research and show promise in helping research institutions create affordable and sustainable models for scholarly communication.
 BRII will also provide an opportunity for researchers to try new publishing models.

 What charges does this cover?

 This initiative covers publication charges for open access journals such as PLoS, BioMedCentral, PhysMathCentral, and others (capped at $3000 per article).
-It covers paid access charges for traditional subscriptoin-based journals that offer authors an option to pay an additonal fee to make the article available to the public (capped at $1500 per article).
-Due to restricted funds, any given author is limited to $4500 in BRII funds each calendar year; for publishers of books there is a limit of $6000 per alendar year, and for publishers of open access journals there is a limit of $4500 per calendar year.
+It covers paid access charges for traditional subscription-based journals that offer authors an option to pay an additonal fee to make the article available to the public (capped at $1500 per article).
+Due to the popularity of the BRII program, we are only able to fund one application per calendar year; for publishers of books there is a limit of $3000 per calendar year, and for publishers of open access journals there is a limit of $4,000 per calendar year.

 Who is funding this program?